-Just Like Grandma’s Recipe Note
+Just Like Grandma’s Coleslaw

-- 5 tablespoons granulated sugar, or less to taste
+- 3 to 5 tablespoons granulated sugar

 - 1 teaspoon sea salt